Undergraduate Level Courses

 Following the pattern of HIST 1099 courses, we’ll take a deep dive into the ‘historiography’ of the scholarly problem of the Bantu Expansion, learning not only historical analysis but how to draw historical inferences from datasets generated by the methods of archaeology, paleogenomics, and comparative historical linguistics.
 Students will work with such datasets (ranging from the reconstructed vocabulary of long-dead ancient languages to unrooted phylogenetic trees, to ancient objects to oral traditions of ethnic groups’ origins) in order to explore the various causes of the Bantu Expansion in different periods and places in ancient Africa.
 Given its interdisciplinary nature, this course is particularly well-suited for non-History majors.

 Washington’s antebellum landscape was pockmarked with prisons.
-In the antebellum period, the existence of slavery, the slave trade, and the kidnapping of free Black Americans created boisterous, and constant, points of contention between the North and South in the lead up to the Civil War.
-This class will examine the legal policies, historical agents, events, and sites which combined to create a carceral landscape in the antebellum city.
+In the antebellum period, the existence of slavery, the slave trade, and the kidnapping of free Black Americans created boisterous, and constant, points of contention between the North and South in the lead-up to the Civil War.
+This class will examine the legal policies, historical agents, events, and sites that combined to create a carceral landscape in the antebellum city.
 We will use the city as both a historical source, and take advantage of its resources, through visits to local sites.
 The discussions, readings, and assignments of this course are intended to foster the research, critical thinking, and writing skills which are foundational for history, as well as many other fields of inquiry.
-Over the semester, students will walk away not only with these practical skills, but also with a historical context useful for better understanding America’s issues of race and policing which painfully linger to this day.
+Over the semester, students will walk away not only with these practical skills but also with a historical context useful for better understanding America’s issues of race and policing which painfully linger to this day.

 History is not simply the study of the past, but a specific way of thinking about and studying the past: history, like all disciplines within a liberal arts curriculum, pursues particular ways of formulating questions, identifying relevant evidence and contexts, analyzing and interpreting evidence, drawing conclusions, and constructing answers.
 In this course, we will focus on a specific topic – the Italian Renaissance – and use our study of it as a way to approach and understand at an introductory level various elements of historical work and analysis: what are primary sources, and how we can identify them, locate them, examine them, and employ them in our analysis; what other types of evidence historians use (visual sources, artifacts of all kinds, etc.) and how; how we construct an argument based on our evidence; how historians formulate the questions that guide their research and analysis; how to approach and understand the work of other historians in developing our own questions and analysis; how to present and employ historical evidence in our own writing; and so on.
 Throughout, we will seek to be always mindful of a fundamental question for all effective evidence-based analysis: how do we know what we know.